Ramp meter: Ireland

+Poland

+The first two ramp meters in the country were installed in 2022 on two on-ramps on expressway S2 in Warsaw.
+These are the last on-ramps before the entrance of the Ursynów Tunnel both eastbound and westbound.

 Ramp metering elsewhere

-Japan

-Ramp metering is being installed in Japan in the next few years to keep the flow of traffic moving in Japan.
-There are plans to install ramp meters on every on-ramp in the Japan motorway system.

 Australia

 The largest ramp metering network in the country is in Melbourne (managed and controlled through VicRoads) on the Eastern Freeway and most of all, on the entire inner-city M1 route which includes the Monash Freeway, the CityLink Tollway, the West Gate Freeway and the metropolitan section (south of the beginning of the Monash Freeway) for the Princes Freeway.
 There are also various ramp meters on the inner-city section of the Calder Freeway.
 Brisbane's Pacific Motorway and Bruce Highway (S/Bound Caboolture - Gateway Mwy) also uses ramp metering on some on-ramps, as does the northbound on-ramps of Perth's Kwinana Freeway between Roe and Canning Highways.
 On most motorways, ramp metering is activated when sensors indicate that traffic is heavy, however, some motorways without sensors use time-based activation.